General purposes

 The IOTC fisheries are derived from the combination of several factors: (i) the fishery purpose, (ii) the area of operation, (iii) the vessel size range, (iv) the gear group, (v) the gear, (vi) the gear configuration, (vii) the fishing mode in the case of purse seines, hooks and lines, and pole-and-lines, and (viii) the target species.
 The IOTC fishery identification wizard has been designed to guide the adoption of the new fishery classification by providing an interactive tool which generates the code and definition of the fishery based on the aforementioned factors.

-Reporting submission
+Reporting metadata

 Some mandatory (M) and optional (O) descriptive metadata elements have been identified to provide key information related to the submission and management of the data.